-The shuts that I played similar shots last week, "Tsi-sipas said.
+The shots that I played today.
+I played similar shots last week, "Tsi-sipas said.
 "Today those shors felt really slow and he had plenty of time to pass me when I was approaching to the net.
 The court speed was the difference."
-Mickway through the interest played with the first set, Nadal produced a bitstering, forehand winger up the line on the run, drawing a loud roar from the packed Campo Contrale crowd.
+Michays driventh he in the run, drawing a loud roar from the pasked Campo Contrale crowd.